-Known as one of the older universities in the United Kingdom, University College London is a public university that provides quality education and career opportunities in the academic field.
-It’s located in one of England’s most vibrant cities: London.
+Founded in 1826 as London’s first university, University College London (UCL) is a leading multidisciplinary university in London.
+It is located in one of England’s most vibrant cities: London.

 University College London might be the right university for your higher education.
-Read about the acceptance rate at the University College London to find out if you stand a chance to gain admission into this prestigious university.
+Read about the acceptance rate at University College London to find out how competitive admission is at this prestigious university.

 University College London Acceptance Rate